-The risk zone self-assessed under the draft PCG will need to be shown in the Reportable Tax Positions (RTP) Schedule, filed by some taxpayers with their corporate income tax returns.
+The risk zone self-assessed under the PCG is expected to be disclosed in the Reportable Tax Positions (RTP) Schedule, filed by some taxpayers with their corporate income tax returns.
+While the self-assessment under the PCG is not mandatory, if a taxpayer is unable to, or chooses not to, complete the self-assessment, this is required to be disclosed on the RTP.